We Rock (Camp Rock song)

 "We Rock" is the first official single by the cast of the 2008 Disney Channel television film Camp Rock and was featured on the soundtrack of the same name.
 It premiered on Radio Disney on April 19, 2008, and was released by Walt Disney Records onto the iTunes Store on June 3.
 The song was written by Kara DioGuardi and Greg Wells and produced by Wells.
-It featured vocals from Demi Lovato, Aaryn Doyle, Renee Sandstrom, Anna Maria Perez de Taglé, Roshon Fegan, Jordan Francis, Nick, Kevin, and Joe Jonas (Jonas Brothers), Alyson Stoner, Meaghan Martin and Kara DioGuardi as a background singer.
+It featured vocals from Demi Lovato, Aaryn Doyle, Renee Sandstrom, Anna Maria Perez de Tagle, Roshon Fegan, Jordan Francis, Nick, Kevin, and Joe Jonas (Jonas Brothers), Alyson Stoner, Meaghan Martin and Kara DioGuardi as a background singer.

 Release

 A preview of the song was shown on Disney Channel on New Year's Eve of 2007.
 Disney officially released the song on April 19, 2008.
 Disney also released a single CD, Exclusive Camp Rock Fan Pack of the song through Target retail stores only, on May 20; Target also sold other Camp Rock products as well, such as special edition novels, poster books, tote bags, clothing, etc. The Exclusive Camp Rock Fan Pack included the CD single, an instrumental version, the music video, a mini-poster, a ringtone, and more.
 "We Rock" is available on iTunes in two new versions.
 One of them is the song and an exclusive Radio Disney interview and another one is the music video and an exclusive Radio Disney interview with the Jonas Brothers.